Skip to main content

 Seventh, the agent's reporting obligations must be articulated: frequency of updates, required documentation, and notification obligations when offers are received.
 Finally, the mandate must reference CCQ art.
 1375 (bonne foi), identify Quebec law as the governing law, address revocation procedures under CCQ art.
 2179, and be signed and dated by both parties.

-The key elements of a Quebec special real estate mandate ensure that the document is legally effective, clearly scoped, and properly documented.
+The key elements of a Quebec special real estate mandate confirm that the document is legally effective, clearly scoped, and properly documented.
 First, the identification of the mandant (principal): full legal name, date of birth, address, phone number, and any other identifying particulars needed to link the mandate to the correct individual or legal person.
 For corporations, the mandate must identify the corporation by its full legal name, NEQ number, and the authorized signing officer.
 Second, the identification of the mandataire (agent): full legal name, address, and any professional qualifications relevant to the mandate (licensed real estate broker, notary, property manager, etc.).
 Third, the precise description of the specific authority granted: the mandate must describe with particularity what the agent is authorized to do — sign a specific purchase offer at a maximum price, execute the deed of sale for a specific property at an agreed price, negotiate lease terms for a specific address, register or release a hypothec on a specific lot, etc. The more precisely the scope is defined, the less risk of disputes about the agent's authority.
 Fourth, the specific property or transaction subject to the mandate: full civic address, cadastral lot number, registration division, and any other identifying particulars.
 Fifth, the duration of the mandate: the start date and expiry date, or the condition upon which the mandate expires (completion of a specific transaction, execution of a specific deed).
 The mandate should expire automatically upon the completion of the act for which it was granted.
 Sixth, any conditions or limitations on the agent's authority: price ceilings or floors, required consents from other parties, prohibited acts, reporting obligations to the mandant.
 Seventh, the compensation, if any, payable to the agent for carrying out the mandate under art.
 2134 C.c.Q.
 Eighth, the governing law clause specifying Quebec civil law, good faith under art.
 1375 C.c.Q., and the jurisdiction of Quebec courts.
 Ninth, the signatures of both the mandant and mandataire, dated and witnessed.
 For mandates to be used in notarial proceedings, the notary will typically require that the mandate be authenticated as a notarized act.

 Frequently Asked Questions